Omkar211202/Omkar_Notes/content/MBA/Human Resource Management.md

 skills: work samples.
 Personal qualities: simulation interviews.

+---

 ## Performance Management & appraisal:

-Performance appraisal:
+> [!IMPORTANT] Definition of Performance Appraisal
-setting work standards, assessing performance, providing feedback to employees to motivate, correct, continue and improve their performance.
+> setting work standards to assess performance and provide feedback to employees to motivate, correct, continue and improve their performance.

-performance management:
+> [!IMPORTANT] Definition of Performance Management
-integrated approach to ensure that an employee's performance supports and contributes to the organizations strategic aims.
+> an integrated approach to ensure that employees performance standards support and contribute to organizations strategic aims.

+Why appraisal?
+- Pay compensation and promotion.
+- integral role in performance management,
+- correcting deficiencies and reinforcing good pracs.
+- career planning

+HR is an advisory, teaching techniques or software, training supervisors on performance management and making it compliant to EEO laws.

 Methods:
 - graphic rating scale: lists a number of traits and a range of performance for each that is used to identify the score that describes an employee.